AdobeDocs/marketo.en/help/marketo/product-docs/administration/additional-integrations/add-single-sign-on-to-a-portal.md

 >[!NOTE]
 >
 >Are you a Microsoft Azure user?
-Check out their [integration tutorial](https://azure.microsoft.com/en-us/documentation/articles/active-directory-saas-marketo-tutorial/).
+Check out their [integration tutorial](https://azure.microsoft.com/en-us/documentation/articles/active-directory-saas-marketo-tutorial/){target="_blank"}.

 ## How to Send the Request {#how-to-send-the-request}

 * Send the SSO request, which is a SAML response, to `https://login.marketo.com/saml/assertion/<your-munchkin-id>`
-* As the SP’s Audience URL.
+* As the SP's Audience URL.
 Use `http://saml.marketo.com/sp`
 * If you are using the SPNameQualifier attribute, set the NameID element for Subject to `http://saml.marketo.com/sp`
 * If you are federating multiple Marketo subscriptions to the same SSO provider, you can use unique SP urls for each Marketo sub with the format `http://saml.marketo.com/sp/<munchkin_id>`